 4.2.5.
 Carbon-based nanomaterials

 Various types of carbon-based NPs have been shown to alter autophagy.
-For instance, COOH functionalized carbon nanotubes (CNT) affected autophagy in an mTOR dependent manner in A549 cells, conversely, differently functionalized particles (with poly(m-aminobenzenesulphonic acid or PEG) did not.
+For instance, carboxyl functionalized carbon nanotubes (CNT) affected autophagy in an mTOR dependent manner in A549 cells, conversely, differently functionalized particles (with poly(m-aminobenzenesulphonic acid or PEG) did not.
 Even so potential differences in uptake by the different CNTs were not examined, this does suggest that surface group characteristics may influence the impact of NPs on autophagy modulation.
 Interestingly, besides restoring cell viability in vitro, pre-treatment with 3-MA partly abrogated NP-mediated lung inflammation in mice indicating a role for autophagy in lung toxicity.112

 Furthermore, a detailed study of Wan et al. demonstrated that acid-functionalized SWCNT and graphene oxides caused autophagosome accumulation by compromised autophagy flux in primary murine peritoneal macrophages.
 The underlying mechanism was clarified by means of LysoTracker staining and FITC-dextran labeling of NP treated cells, which revealed decreased lysosomal quantity and lysosomal membrane damage, respectively;113 surely, as described above, it is well established lysosomal health strongly influences autophagy.114 It is noteworthy that, despite their comparable chemical composition and surface functionalization, CNT and graphene oxides affected autophagy to a different extent.
 This suggests physical characteristics might also influence autophagy modulation, yet a more thorough study is necessary to substantiate this.113 The effect of graphene oxides on macrophages was evaluated by Chen et al., who demonstrated for the first time that NPs could trigger autophagy with the involvement of TLR signaling.
 Indeed, silencing of e.g. TLR4 and TLR9 reduced the abundance of LC3 puncta and beclin-1 aggregates as assessed by immunofluorescence microscopy.115